StackMCP

 Step-by-step guide to browser automation with Playwright MCP.
 Navigate pages, fill forms, take screenshots, and run accessibility checks from your AI editor.

-The Playwright MCP server gives your AI coding assistant a real browser.
-Not a simulated one, not a headless rendering engine pretending to be a browser -- an actual Chromium, Firefox, or WebKit instance that it can navigate, click, type into, screenshot, and inspect.
-It is the most capable browser automation MCP server available, with over 1.4 million weekly downloads and 20 tools that cover everything from basic navigation to network request inspection.
+The Playwright MCP server gives your AI assistant a real browser -- Chromium, Firefox, or WebKit -- that it can navigate, click, type into, screenshot, and inspect.
+With 20 tools and over 1.4 million weekly npm downloads, it is the most capable browser automation MCP server available.
+No API keys, no accounts, no configuration beyond three lines of JSON.

 - heading "Sign Up" [level=1]